lgpintomkt/tensorflow-control/README.rst

 .. image:: https://coveralls.io/repos/python-control/python-control/badge.svg
    :target: https://coveralls.io/r/python-control/python-control

-Python Tensorflow Control Systems Library
+Tensorflow Control Systems Library
 ==============================

-The Python Tensorflow Control Systems Library is a Python module that implements basic operations for analysis and design of feedback control systems.
+The Tensorflow Control Systems Library is a Python module that implements basic operations for analysis and design of feedback control systems.

 It is a fork of the original Python Tensorflow Control Systems Library which replaces